-- 4 to 14 mmol/L: take your usual basal and rapid or short acting insulin doses and use your usual correction factors. - less than 4 mmol/L: treat as hypoglycemia with fast acting carbohydrate; you may need to reduce your insulin doses slightly.
+- 4 to 14 mmol/L: take your usual insulin doses and use your usual correction factors. - less than 4 mmol/L: treat as hypoglycemia with fast acting carbohydrate; you may need to reduce your insulin doses slightly.

-^{}Remember to record all insulin injections, including any extra ones, in your log book.
+\Remember to record all insulin injections, including any extra ones, in your log book.